LucaCappelletti94/mpra_dataset/README.rst

     cd mpra_dataset
     pip install .

 You also need to install `bedtools <https://bedtools.readthedocs.io/en/latest/>`_.
-On macOS it is available on `brew <https://brew.sh/>`_, while on Debian/Ubuntu you can get it on apt as follow:
+On macOS it is available on `brew <https://brew.sh/>`_, while on Debian/Ubuntu you can get it on apt.

 For macOS: